COVID-19 pandemic sparks Greek house-hunting frenzy among foreigners | DW | 14.07.2020

 Good news, bad news

-With the country heavily reliant on tourism and the industry paralyzed by the coronavirus pandemic, the European Union has warned that Greece's economy will contract by 9.7% this year, almost a percentage point higher than in 2011, its worst year of a decade-long recession that nearly pushed the European Union's poorest member out of the single euro currency.
+With the country heavily reliant on tourism and the industry paralyzed by the coronavirus pandemic, the European Union has warned that Greece's economy will contract by 9.7% this year.
+This would be almost one percentage point greater than in 2011, the worst year of a decadelong recession that nearly pushed Greece out of the eurozone.

 The irony?
 Greece has been hugely successful in handling the pandemic.
-And its continued bid to keep the country relatively COVID-19-free — less than 200 deaths have been reported among a total number of 3,826 cases — has been the driving force behind the house-hunting boom among foreigners.
+Its continued bid to keep the country relatively COVID-19-free — less than 200 deaths have been reported among a total number of 3,826 cases — has been the driving force behind the house-hunting boom among foreigners.

 "People just feel safer here," says Williams of Chestertons.
 "And they want to preserve that safety under the sun."